Message about use of cookies

 The plan level Habitat Regulation Assessments identified risks to Habitats Sites from increased recreation pressure arising from the new housing and tourism growth.
 Assessing, avoiding and managing that recreation pressure is therefore an important part of planning for growth.
 GIRAMS applies a single tariff covering the District and all partner LPA's to qualifying development to fund mitigation measures via a strategic solution.

-Habitats sites affected across Kings Lynn and West Norfolk
+Below are the habitats sites affected across Kings Lynn and West Norfolk.

 • Breckland Special Protection Area (SPA) and Special Area of Conservation (SAC)